 Compstable items are also listed on the What Can be Recycled? page.

 The majority of items found in campus dining locations can be disposed of in the compost bins located around campus.
 Each location should have signage specific to the items served in that location.

 Here is a general poster (pdf) available for you to download and print: Compostable Waste Collection Guidelines

 Food Waste Composting in your Office

 After the introduction of food waste composting at many campus-wide events, departments around the campus have been enthusiastic about having a regular compost bin in the office.
 From November 2012 to January 2013, the Facilities Management Green Practices delivered food-waste composting bins across the campus.
 The compost collection sites are now available in many departmental kitchens and lunch rooms for easy access.

 A representative would be happy to meet with office users to review campus composting practices.
 Contact Debbie at firstname.lastname@example.org for more information.

-What do we do when the compost bag is full?
+What do we do when the office compost bag is full?

-The compost bins are lined with a certified compostable green bag and extra bags are located in your department.
+Compost bins are lined with a certified compostable green bag and extra bags should be located in your department.
 If the bag is full, replace it with a fresh bag.
 Remove it from the bin, tie a knot in it, and set it next to the bin.
 The custodial staff has been trained to remove compost food-waste on a routine schedule.
-For any questions or concerns about your departmental food composting program please contact, Barb Kviz; firstname.lastname@example.org or 412-268-7858.